TEAMuP-dev/pyharp/README.md

      Place any necessary **apt-get install** debian packages in this file.
 Some models may require these.

 ### Docker Endpoints
 Some models may have been developed with older versions of Python, and attempting to deploy them would lead to dependency issues.
 For example, the `numpy.float` and `numpy.int` deprecation in `numpy==1.24` breaks older packages such as `madmom`.
-Therefore, we may need to patch any corresponding source files during the deployment process.
-However, this is not supported by the highly-modularized Gradio SDK.

-Using Docker endpoints can help circumvent these issues.
-Docker will allow you to customize the deployment, which makes room for any necessary patches.
-Note however that ZeroGPU is not available for Docker spaces, meaning you must pay to use GPU resources with this option.
+Therefore, we will have two Python versions installed in a single environment, for the gradio-pyharp frontend and the model-processing backend.
+In this scenario, an automatic Gradio space is not enough, and a Docker space will allow you to customize the deployment.
+Note, however, that ZeroGPU is not available for Docker spaces, meaning you must pay to use GPU resources with this option.

 1. Create a new [HuggingFace Space](https://huggingface.co/new-space).
 2. Choose Docker as the SDK along with the blank template.